 How SD-WAN for UCaaS Can Help

-Instead, businesses have historically hedged their bets against the enhanced need for bandwidth by purchasing private circuits with stipulated uptime and voice- and video-quality requirements.
-And though it's safer than the alternative in terms of uptime and quality, this move has financial pitfalls all its own.
-It's considerably more expensive than public internet products, and the costs only scale as the number of businesses connected to the circuit do.
+Businesses have historically hedged the enhanced need for bandwidth by purchasing private circuits with stipulated uptime and voice and video quality requirements.
+Though safer than mass-market products in terms of uptime and quality, this move has financial pitfalls.
+It's considerably more expensive than public internet products, and the costs only scale as the amount of bandwidth used does.

-The company paying in the high hundreds per month, per location for a private circuit could potentially get by on a public broadband connection and LTE failover, with no need for panic when one option or the other suffers a temporary outage.
+The company paying for a costly private circuit could potentially get by on a public broadband connection and LTE failover, with no need for panic when one option or the other suffers a temporary outage.
 More, the technology allows businesses to save in other ways.
 By potentially eliminating the need for dedicated firewall and routing appliances, a company could further reduce its per-location startup and maintenance costs.